I’m a creator looking to promote my project. What next?

 Making a good movie for example, is only half the battle.
 Getting people to actually see it, however, is an equal, if not greater challenge.
 Making movies is no longer the exclusive Hollywood club it used to be.
 While that is certainly good in many regards, it also means projects quickly become buried with so much going on.

 I have no problem getting requests from middlemen, publicists, PR firms, etc. and have already created a few free ways to help them promote through our network.
 Sometimes, I even request stuff from them myself, which is a different scenario.
-Anyways, when I do get unsolicited requests from non-creators for us to copy and paste press releases and the like to HL, I don’t see a whole lot of value in that for HL readers, so I send them to Halloween Community, a project I set up specifically for that kind of promotion.
+Anyway, when I do get unsolicited requests from non-creators for us to copy and paste press releases and the like to HL, I don’t see a whole lot of value in that for HL readers.

 I’m always thinking about ways to improve the site both for creators and readers, and because it’s simply not possible for me to write up a preview or review for every request I get, what about a segment that allows creators to publish their own previews directly to readers, for maximum engagement?
 Like most things we try on HL, it’ll be a bit experimental and remains to be seen whether creators will be interested in the idea or whether they’ll even have the time.